BOT100 Plant Diversity

 First time: 2004V

-The course gives necessary knowledge for further studies in ecology, nature management and other plant-related subjects.
+The course gives necessary knowledge for further studies in ecology, nature management, plant science and biology.

 Lectures, laboratory exercises, field course, self-study.

 Written exam (multiple choice), 3 hours, is arranged in May and counts 2/3.
 The field course is in June and a floristic exam is arranged the last evening of the field course.
 The floristic exam counts 1/3 of the total grade.
-It is not necessary that the student passes all tests in the course in order to pass the entire course.
-A passing grade is based on the overall quality of the entire evaluated material.
+Both evaluated exams must be passed to pass the course.

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse)